 Just as selling insurance never goes out of style neither does good customer service.
 There’s nothing people hate more than being treated poorly when they have to buy insurance or have questions to ask about their current policy.
 If you’re good at giving guidance and clearing the cobwebs for your clients by simplifying the daunting insurance jargon, you’ll be a winner in your profession.
 There’s nothing like personal service to maintain client loyalty.
 Yes, people even pay more to be treated with respect and courtesy.

 The Bureau of Labor Statistics predicts that between 2012 and 2022, the demand for insurance agents will go up 10%.
-Insurance agents who sell health and long-term insurance will be sought after the most.
+Insurance agents who sell health, life insurance and long-term insurance will be sought after the most.
 In the next 10 years, about 40,000 jobs will become available in the insurance industry.